-Big East Tournament 2017: Printable Bracket, TV Schedule, And Odds To Win Title
+Big East Tournament 2017: Printable Bracket, TV Schedule & Odds To Win Title

 The Big East Final will air on Saturday, March 11 on FOX.

 Below is a look at the seeds, along with odds and the first round schedule for the 2017 Big East Tournament.
-Be sure to click here for a printable bracket for Big East play.

 - Villanova -125